yunhsincynthiachen/Lab1/readme.md

 ### Stretch goal #2

 Wouldn't a grocery list be more useful if the user could check items off?
 Figure out a way to mark notes as done or undone and display this information to the user.

+**Note:** for this strech goal, you will have to subclass ArrayAdapter to do anything more than displaying text.

+For more information on custom ArrayAdapters, see here: https://github.com/codepath/android_guides/wiki/Using-an-ArrayAdapter-with-ListView#using-a-custom-arrayadapter.
+Read the section called "Using a Custom ArrayAdapter" up to but not including "Populating Data into ListView".
+Using a class to represent a grocery item is not required (but recommended, and probably necessary if you do stretch goal #2).
+Therefore, if you don't use a custom data class, it should read *extends ArrayAdapter*, but otherwise is very similar.